rss logo

 • Name: Auto_Shutdown

-• User Account: System (⚠️ Just write it, don't use "Change User or Group… button.⚠️)
+• User Account: System (⚠️ Type it manually; do not use the "Change User or Group… button.⚠️)

-• In the Triggers tab, click on New:
+• Under the Triggers tab, click New:

 • In the Actions tab, click on New: